ScreamingHawk/web-vlc/README.md

-# web-vlc
+# Web-VLC

-A website for selecting shows to watch on VLC locally
+A website for selecting shows to watch locally on VLC.

+## Features

+* Configure a list of video locations
+* Recognise series and seasons
+* Load poster art, plot and more from IMDB
+* Volume and seek controls from your browser
+* Modern UI and design

 ## Configuration